jedi4ever/veewee/doc/installation.md

 ## Requirements

-First, if you are not using RVM, it's recommended that you do so as veewee will install in it's own gemset which keeps veewee and it's dependancies completely separate from your other Ruby gems.
+First, if you are not using [RVM](https://rvm.io/), it's recommended that you do so as veewee will install in it's own [gemset](https://rvm.io/gemsets/basics/) which keeps veewee and it's dependancies completely separate from your other Rubygems.

-RVM is available here: http://beginrescueend.com/
+See https://rvm.io/gemsets/basics/ for details if you are new to this concept.

+TODO ct 2013-02-4 Check if gemset is needed when using bundler

 You can install it as follows: